bvillasen/blog/ay9/_posts/2019-01-17-week1_summary.md

 We will use ROCKSTAR as our halo finder, rockstar will receive the outputs from the simulation and will return the halo catalogs, which is a list of all the halos and the properties of of each halo: position, velocities, mass, spin, shape, etc.

 You can find ROCKSTAR here:   [ ROCKSTAR ] ( https://bitbucket.org/gfcstanford/rockstar )

+I added a folder for the project in **hyperion** and also individual folders for each one of you, feel free to create new Jupyter notebooks there.